MFlisar/RxBus2/README.md

 #####Helper class - `RxDisposableManager`

-This class helps to bind `Subscriptions` to objects and offers an easy way to unsubscribe all `Subscriptions` that are bound to an object at once.
+This class helps to bind `Disposables` to objects and offers an easy way to unsubscribe all `Disposables` that are bound to an object at once.
 You can simply use this directly via `RxDisposableManager.addDisposable(boundObject, flowable)` or use it directly with the `RxBusBuilder` via the `RxBusBuilder.withBound(boundObject)` which will automatically add the `Disposable` to the `RxDisposableManager` as soon as you call `RxBusBuilder.subscribe(...)`.
-This will automatically add the subscription to the `RxDisposableManager` when you call `RxBusBuilder.subscribe(...)`.
+This will automatically add the `Disposable` to the `RxDisposableManager` when you call `RxBusBuilder.subscribe(...)`.
 Afterwards you unsubscribe via `RxDisposableManager.unsubscribe(boundObject);`.
 The bound object can be an `Activity` or `Fragment` for example, but any other object as well.

 *Example - Direct usage*